 Find the “view similar jobs” option, and investigate jobs that look interesting.
 Again, see if you come across different job titles and look at the description.
 Each board is a bit different in how they show related or similar job titles.

 Sites like Indeed.com pull job postings from multiple job boards, employer websites, and more.

 You aren’t eliminating options during this process; you are opening up options.
 Don’t be too quick in your decision/judgment.

-[Read How to Identify Exactly the Right Keywords for Your LinkedIn Profile for tips on using Indeed.com's JobTrends to find the best job title for you.]
+[Read Choosing the Best Keywords for Your LinkedIn Profile for tips on using Indeed.com's JobTrends to find the best job title for you.]

 You can search jobs posted on LinkedIn and find similar jobs as well.
 If you select a job posting and scroll to the bottom of the page you will notice two valuable categories “People who have viewed this job also viewed” and “search more jobs”.
 Both of these might be helpful in gathering additional titles.
 Don’t forget to view the similar jobs box on the side bar!